syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 {:#members:columns-headertooltip}

-Sets the tooltip template for the column header
+Sets the tooltip template for the column header.

 #### Default Value